Keys to Success for Bringing Acute Dialysis Services In-House

 Trindade, who has been working in dialysis for years on many types of traditional machines, was a bit skeptical about the new device at first.
 “I was amazed that such intuitive technology was built into something so small and unassuming,” she says.
 “I was very impressed during my training because in the past to become 100% confident in a machine, especially with troubleshooting, would take much longer.
 With this machine, the training is much shorter and sweeter.”

 Casey also notes that having their ICU nurses also trained on Tablo was an important component for success of the new program.
-“Our ICU nurses were trained to monitor the machine when a patient is on longer-duration [24 hours or less] dialysis.
+“Our ICU nurses were trained to monitor the machine when a patient is on long-duration treatment up to 24 hours.
 Treatment is initiated by the dialysis nurse, but once the patient is stable on Tablo, the ICU nurse now can manage the patient and the machine.
 We’ve gotten very good feedback from the staff with that.
-Once they got the swing of it, they really appreciated how simple Tablo was compared to our previous continuous renal replacement therapy [CRRT] devices.”
+Once they got the swing of it, they really appreciated how simple Tablo was compared to our previous devices.”

 Prime Example of Teamwork in Acute Dialysis Services